-Gender Gap BluesPosted by Jim Newman on October 25th, 2013 – Be the first to comment – Posted in Women's Rights
+Gender Gap BluesPosted by Jim Newman on October 25th, 2013 – Comments Off – Posted in Women's Rights

 Volunteering as an assistant soccer coach for a young women’s soccer team involving both my daughters has allowed me some insight into the perspective of how gender works in my community.
 Avoiding banal macro gender differences, regional variance well evidence my community where old Virginia, new West Virginia, DC bedroom community, and small liberal arts college town come together in the funky community of Shepherdstown AYSO.
 Essentially though the town is considered freaky by the rest of the county which is still pretty rural and more likely to watch Duck Dynasty than How I Met Your Mother, White Collar, or Breaking Bad.

 At practice this week our coach became what I would call irascible and my daughters called male-PMS in that he kept stopping scrimmage and discussing how the players were doing the wrong thing and should be doing this instead.
 They didn’t take it well.
 It helps to understand these young women between 13 and 16 have won all but one of their games by wide margins.
 By chance or self selection they are also mostly the honor students and the talented of their various schools.
 In other words they know each other and try to choose as they can how they spend their time together.
 They are extremely socially aware and have long known what needs to be done to succeed and have done so.

 They didn’t take the criticism lightly.
 They kind of got that deer in the headlights look and glanced at each other when coach couldn’t see for confirmation that others had noticed it as well.
 As a new assistant coach I am more like an observer than anything else.
 What I saw is these young women were overcorrected.
 Mild though it was it was unnecessary.
 It was like they were tuned to someone whispering and were experiencing someone talking rather loudly and repeating themselves.